 Liaisons shall not be members of or entitled to vote on the CSC, but otherwise liaisons shall be entitled to participate on equal footing with members of the CSC.

 The members and liaisons must attend a minimum of nine meetings in a one-year period, and must not be absent for more than two consecutive meetings.
+Attendance shall be recorded and made public.

 CSC meetings are open to observers, however they are not entitled to participate actively in the proceedings of the CSC, unless explicitly invited by the chair of the CSC.